briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

 1. _(a)_ No person, whose driver's or commercial driver's license or temporary instruction permit or nonresident's operating privilege has been suspended or canceled pursuant to Ohio R.C.
-Chapter 4509, shall operate any motor vehicle within this Municipality, or knowingly permit any motor vehicle owned by the person to be operated by another person in the Municipality, during the period of the suspension or cancellation, except as specifically authorized by Ohio R.C.
-Chapter 4509.
+[Chapter 4509][ORC Chapter 4509], shall operate any motor vehicle within this Municipality, or knowingly permit any motor vehicle owned by the person to be operated by another person in the Municipality, during the period of the suspension or cancellation, except as specifically authorized by Ohio R.C.
+[Chapter 4509][ORC Chapter 4509].
 No person shall operate a motor vehicle within this Municipality, or knowingly permit any motor vehicle owned by the person to be operated by another person in the Municipality, during the period in which the person is required by Ohio R.C.
 4509.45 to file and maintain proof of financial responsibility for a violation of Ohio R.C.
 4509.101, unless proof of financial responsibility is maintained with respect to that vehicle.

 2. _(b)_ No person shall operate any motor vehicle upon a highway or any public or private property used by the public for purposes of vehicular travel or